waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-anaconda/index.md

 {{< figscg src="anaconda-running-step3.PNG" class="center" width="450px">}}

-The used path implies, that BornAgain was installed to default location.
-If it was not the case, you will have to adjust path to BornAgain Python example accordingly.
+The used path implies, that BornAgain was installed to the default location.
+If this was not the case, you will have to adjust the path to the BornAgain Python example accordingly.

 {{% alert theme="info" %}}
-`Little hint:` while typing long commands in command shell you can push `TAB` keyboard key - the Windows will help with long directory names.
+`Tip:` while typing long commands in the command shell you can push the `TAB` key and Windows will attempt to autocomplete long directory names.
 {{% /alert %}}

 This kind of manual launching is not very convenient for regular usage and should be considered rather as yet another validation step.

-### Running BornAgain examples using VSCode editor
+### Running BornAgain examples using the VSCode editor

-To run BornAgain scripts in convenient manner, one have to use one of Python integrated development environments (`Spyder`, `PyCharm`, `VSCode`).
+To run BornAgain scripts in a convenient manner, one has to use one of the Python integrated development environments (`Spyder`, `PyCharm`, `VSCode`).
-Our own choice is to use `VSCode` - light weighted by powerful community editor from Microsoft.
+Our own choice is to use `VSCode` - a light-weighted but powerful free code editor from Microsoft.

-To run VSCode editor one have to start it using `Anaconda navigator`.
-Start `Anaconda navigator` from Windows start menu, and then start `VSCode` editor from the navigator.
+To run the VSCode editor one has to start it using `Anaconda navigator`.
+Start `Anaconda navigator` from the Windows start menu, and then start `VSCode` editor from the navigator.

 {{< figscg src="anaconda-running-step4.PNG" class="center" width="450px">}}

-Anaconda navigator is important component of Anaconda eco-system.
-In given example it is not only starts `VSCode` editor, but also defines correct environment variables to make `VSCode` correctly working in `conda` environment.
+The Anaconda navigator is an important component of the Anaconda eco-system.
+In the given example it not only starts the `VSCode` editor, but also defines the correct environment variables to make `VSCode` work correctly in the `conda` environment.

 {{% alert theme="info" %}}
-Always use `Anaconda navigator` to start `VSCode` in correct environment.
+Always use the `Anaconda navigator` to start `VSCode` in the correct environment.
 {{% /alert %}}

 ### Add BornAgain examples to VSCode

-By default, `VSCode` editor opens a welcome screen.
+By default, the `VSCode` editor opens a welcome screen.
-Add a folder with BornAgain Python examples to a workspace by clicking `Add workspace folder` as shown in screenshot below.
+Add the folder with the BornAgain Python examples to the workspace by clicking `Add workspace folder` as shown in the screenshot below.

 {{< figscg src="anaconda-running-step5-vscode.PNG" class="center" width="450px">}}

-Choose directory with BornAgain python examples at `C:/BornAgain-{{< release-string >}}/Examples/python`
+Choose the directory with the BornAgain python examples at `C:/BornAgain-{{< release-string >}}/Examples/python`

 {{< figscg src="anaconda-running-step6-vscode.PNG" class="center" width="450px">}}